 Under Michigan law, in order to shoot someone, a CPL holder must "honestly and reasonably" believe that the use of deadly force is necessary to prevent imminent death or great bodily harm to yourself or to another person.

-While Kewin and his father both survived the shooting, Kewin testified that he us continuing to deal with nerve damage in his shoulder as a result of his injuries, and has not regained full use of his left arm.
+Kewin testified about his injuries, saying he continues to deal with nerve damage in his shoulder, and has not regained full use of his left arm.
 He said he has more surgeries coming up to help with that.

-A judge will decide if there is enough evidence to send the case to trial.
+Judge Hammer must decide whether there is enough evidence to send the case to trial.
+He is expected to announce his decision on Feb.
+9.